cloud-gov/common-pipelines/container/README.md

 Vars in CredHub of type `json` are not [structurally substituted](https://concourse-ci.org/vars.html#var-interpolation) like vars in a local yaml (or JSON!) file.
 Without structural substitution, you'd need to set each value individually; see the previous section for why this would create more work.
 (Issue or discussion on Concourse repo forthcoming.)

-### Why have separate pipeline-config-repo and src-repo vars?
+### Why have separate pipelines for GitHub repos inside and outside the cloud-gov org?

-Or: Why have separate pipeline-config and src resources?

-The motivating use case is building images from repositories we do not control.
-For example, [concourse/git-resource](https://github.com/concourse/git-resource) contains a Dockerfile that can be customized with the base image of your choice by setting the `base_image` ARG.

-This configuration must live in a repository somewhere due to the Concourse bug described in the previous section, so we must have two repository references: One for the source and one for the pipeline configuration.
+Building images from repositories we do not control has different requirements:

+* Building pull requests is not desirable because we cannot provide automated feedback on those PRs like we can for PRs in our own GitHub org
+* Commits for external repositories cannot be verified, but commits for cloud-gov repositories *must* be verified, and it would be difficult or impossible to configure the `src` resource conditionally based on GitHub org
+* When building internal repositories, the pipeline configuration (pipeline.yml and vars.yml) are in the same repository (src) as the Dockerfile and source code.
+When building an external repository, this is not the case; we need separate Concourse resources for the source repository and our pipeline configuration.

+To accommodate these differences, we maintain two different pipeline files.